idanilt/ContentTest/README.md

 ### View changes

-You can view the changes you made on our website, by entering your GitHub repository.
+You can view the changes you made on our website, by entering your GitHubrepository.

 [Makeree courses](http://courses.makeree.com)